 If this is you, today I am here to offer some tips for helping your transition from working mom to stay-at-home mom go as smoothly as possible!

 1. Remember Your New Job IS a JOB

-The first step in transitioning well is to validate the fact that your new role is in fact an important and powerful job!
-For some women, one of the hardest parts of transitioning to working in the home is losing their professional identity.
+The first step in transitioning well is to validate the fact that your new role is, in fact, an important and powerful job!
+One of the hardest parts of transitioning to working in the home for some women is losing their professional identity.
 And while you may no longer be in a corporate setting, your job is no less important because you now get to influence and lead tiny humans.
-So never negate the power of your choice to take on this powerful role with not just daily, but lifelong, impact for generations.
-Which is pretty darn amazing when you think about it.
+So never negate the power of your choice to take on this powerful role with not just daily but the lifelong impact for generations—which is pretty darn amazing when you think about it.

 2. Create a Schedule

-So if you are used to a structured world, you may benefit in setting up a flexible schedule.
+So if you are used to a structured world, you may benefit from setting up a flexible schedule.
 It will help you feel more organized and productive.
 It may also help to keep you from having withdrawals as your transition into a different pace.
 (Mom hack: I sometimes make lists after I have finished my day and write everything I did on the list.
 This helps me see that even though I may feel like I didn’t do everything I wanted, I still did a whole lot!)

 3. Carve a Window of Time for Yourself

 One of my friends recently transitioned from being an accountant to staying at home full-time with her three children.
 She said the best piece of advice she got was to find something of her own.
-Whether taking a run in the morning or walking the dogs after everyone goes to bed, find some time in your day or week where you are able to do something that feeds your soul.
+Whether taking a run in the morning or walking the dogs after everyone goes to bed, find some time in your day or week where you can do something that feeds your soul.
 Being a mother is a job of outpouring.
-So in order to do it well, you must find something that pours into you.
-Otherwise nothing is left.
+So to do it well, you must find something that pours into you.
+Otherwise, nothing is left.

 4. Stay Social